Weekly Meal Planning with a Calorie Target: A Practical Guide

 • Spread across 3–4 meals → 30–40g per meal

-Building your weekly weight loss meal plan
+Building your weekly calorie-target meal plan

 Step 1: Calculate your targets